The Danger of the Wrong Formula

 Euler vs. Johnson: The Material Difference

-- For Long Columns (Euler): The Yield Strength (Sy) does not appear in the formula.
+Yield Strength (Sy) is NOT in the formula.
 Only Stiffness (E) matters.
-High-strength steel offers no advantage over mild steel.

-- For Short Columns (Johnson): The Yield Strength (Sy) is a primary variable.
-Using a heat-treated alloy steel or a higher grade material will significantly increase the load capacity.
+Result: Using a heat-treated alloy or higher grade material WILL significantly increase load capacity.

 Next Step: Automating Calculation